If you want to travel to Italy someday then these 50 facts about Italy might come in handy.

 49. Naples used to be a kingdom

-Naples is one of Italy’s best kept secrets.
-Formerly known as the southern Kingdom when Italy was split between the north and the south, now is a bustling hotspot with lots passionate cooks and people with big hearts.
-Make sure Naples is one your bucket list!
+Naples is one of Italy’s best-kept secrets.
+Formerly known as the Southern Kingdom when Italy was split between the north and the south, now is a bustling hotspot with lots of passionate cooks and people with big hearts.
+Make sure Naples is on your bucket list!
 Visit it with us on our Strolling Naples’ Heart tour.

 50. Even more famous than Pompeii is the Herculaneum